mell-o-tron/MellOs/README.md

 <br>

-## Future of MellOS
+## Future

-I'm doing this in my spare time, which basically means "during a small part of the summer and a week or so around Christmas".
-Feel free to do whatever you like with this, as long as you don't physically (nor psychologically) harm people or other animals I'm absolutely fine with it.
+I'm doing this in my spare time, which basically <br>
+means 'during a small part of the summer and <br>
+a week or so around Christmas'.

+Feel free to do whatever you like with this, as long <br>
+as you don't physically (nor psychologically) harm <br>
+people or other animals I'm absolutely fine with it.

-Feel free to make pull requests and they'll be processed whenever possible.
+Feel free to make pull requests, they <br> will be processed whenever possible.

 ## Contributions

-Special thanks to all of those who contributed.
+Special thanks to all of those who contributed. <br>
 Your changelogs will be integrated in `contributions.md`

 ## Features
 ### Current